December 11, 2024 | Mark Paradies

 My method was probably too extreme, but what would you do?

-Good question.
-To answer that question you need to network to benchmark your state-of-the-art improvement program against other’s great improvement efforts.
+That’s a good question.
+To answer it, you need to network to benchmark your state-of-the-art improvement program against others’ great improvement efforts.

-I’ve heard people say, “We do Lean” or “We do Six Sigma” and “We don’t need to improve.”
+I’ve heard people say, “We do Lean,” “We do Six Sigma,” and “We don’t need to improve.”

 Six Sigma programs need to be improved just like any other improvement program.
-Six Sigma was developed in the mid-’80s.
-That was before most people had even heard of the internet.
+Six Sigma was developed in the mid-’80s before most people had even heard of the Internet.
 Many of your engineers were born after that!

 What about Lean?
 It’s older than that!